MatthewBayfield/unigrade/TESTING.md

 current year, and thus determine the flow accordingly.

 - When performing a specific batch_get request, I was not always getting the range of cells expected.
-It turned out the way I was generatinng part of the batch_get range in A1 notation, that involved extracting the column letter using the index syntax on the string, failed for columns designated with two letters as opposed to one.
+It turned out the way I was generating part of the batch_get range in A1 notation, that involved extracting the column letter using the index syntax on the string, failed for columns designated with two letters as opposed to one.
 This was fixed by using the slice syntax on the string.